clementvidon/Makefile_tutor/README.md

 ###     v4 Structure

 Builds a **library** so there are no `main.c`.
-We generate **dependencies** that are stored with the objects therefor we rename the `obj` directory into a more general `.build` directory.
+We generate **dependencies** that are stored with the objects.
+Therefor we rename the `obj` directory into a more general `.build` directory.

 ```